kubernetes/kubernetes/CONTRIBUTING.md

 process](https://github.com/kubernetes/features/blob/master/README.md), but
 navigating the Kubernetes system as a newcomer can be very challenging.

+### Building the project

+There are a few things you need to build and test Kubernetes:
+1. `make` - the human interface to the Kubernetes build is `make`, so you must have this tool installed on your machine.
+We try not to use too many crazy features of `Makefile`s and other tools, so most commonly available versions should work.
+1. `docker` - some parts of the build/test system depend on `docker`.
+You need a relatively recent version of Docker installed, and available to you.
+1. `go` - Kubernetes is written in Go (aka golang), so you need a relatively recent version of the Go toolchain installed.

+To build Kubernetes, simply type `make`.
+This should figure out what it needs to do and not need any input from you.
+If you want to just build a subset of code, you can pass the `WHAT` variable to `make`: e.g. `make WHAT="pkg/kubelet"`.

+To run basic tests, simply type `make test`.
+This will run all of the unit tests in the project.
+If you want to just test a subset of the project, you can pass the `WHAT` variable to `make`: e.g. `make test WHAT=pkg/kubelet`.

 ### Protocols for Collaborative Development

 Please read [this doc](docs/devel/collab.md) for information on how we're